vlad-the-compiler/pretendo/README.md

 It is done via a Lua script and the FCEUX NES emulator
 - Download [FCEUX](http://fceux.com/web/download.html)
-- Open FCEUX, load up your favourite ROM in the form of a NSF
+- Open FCEUX, load up your favourite ROM in the form of an NSF
 - Make sure you have the NES controller SELECT button bound in Settings
 - File > Lua > New Lua Script Window > Browse... *fceux-apu-capture.lua*
 - You're now ready to convert your own music